 Council Digest – March 2021

-In order to help me prepare this article, I have been re-reading the Minutes of our Council meeting, which took place fully on-line at the beginning of the month.
+In order to help me prepare this article, I have been re-reading the Minutes of our Council meeting, which took place fully on-line at the beginning of March.
 I find myself astonished once again: first of all at the breadth of the business that was transacted and secondly, at the depth of the informed discussion which took place in the short space of time we had available.

 I am so grateful to the National Team for their leading; for the ‘Tech Team’ for their support in facilitating our gathering; and most especially for the Council members for their attentive listening and their provision of wise counsel, as we seek to move forward as a family of churches.